philipdev/stateflow/README.md

 * exception - when exception was thrown in the state action and no handler was found with then the exception event is emitted, if there is no handler for that then the error is emitted on the flow.

 ## StateFlow
-StateFlow inherent State and thereby have all methods, events and properties of State.
+StateFlow extends State
 ### Methods
+#### start(callback)
-* start(callback) - execute the flow and call the callback when finished. the event is passed as
+Execute the flow and call the callback when finished. the event is passed as first argument.
+* callback signature function(event)

-* getStateObject(statName)
+#### getStateObject(statName)
+Get the state instance object

+#### registerAction(name, action, initializer, destructor)
+Register an action which can be referenced by state action defined as string
-* registerAction(name, action, initializer, desctructor) - name is a stirng, action can be a function or a js object subflow, initializer and destructors are optional functions.
+* name is a string
+* action can be a function or a js object subflow, initializer and destructors are optional functions.
+* intializer is a function called when the flow starts (optional)
+* destructor is a function called when the flow exits (optional)

+#### addStateDecorator(callback)
+Add state decorator which is called just after a state or subflow is created, used to add methods and properties to states, a subflow inherent all decorators from it's parent flow.

+* callback signature: function(state)

 ### Properties
 * currentState